Join our volunteers!

 All boots, skis and poles are listed on a spreadsheet.
 The list is updated at the beginning of the season, at the end of the season and also whenever new equipment is purchased.
 This volunteer is also involved in assigning the gear to young skiers using the records from the gear fitting session.
 This task is for someone familiar with simple spreadsheets.
 Total time commitment: 2-3 hours.

 This task consists of updating the website with new content and doing the regular security maintenance of the website which is based on Drupal.
 Some of the work is done through the web browser.
 Some basic knowledge of FTP and HTML is necessary.
 During the ski season the volunteer will update the website several times a week with event information and trail condition updates.
 Time commitment: 1 to 2 hours weekly during the season.

 This is a non-coaching task.
-The role of a Den Parent is to be available during JackRabbits lessons through the season to assist coaches and to ensure that young skiers are monitored and kept safe.
+The role of a Den Parent is to be available during JackRabbits lessons to ensure that young skiers are monitored and kept safe.
 At least two Den Parents must be present at each Saturday lesson.

 Time commitment: Saturdays during winter for 1 hour (not including a short training session prior to season)